-If children who require long term medication are going off premises, staff accompanying the child must include a person who is trained to administer their medication (usually the child's key person) with a risk assessment.
-Where it is not practically possible for the child's key person to accompany the child, another member of staff who is fully informed (and trained where necessary) about the child's needs and medication will accompany the child.
+If children who require long term medication are going off premises, staff accompanying the child must include a person who is trained to administer their medication (usually the child's key person or the manager) with a risk assessment.
+Where it is not practically possible for the child's key person or manager to accompany the child, another member of staff who is fully informed (and trained where necessary) about the child's needs and medication will accompany the child.
 The risk assessment should be checked to ensure that it covers any risks associated with the outing.